ppb/ppb-vector/README.md

 As with `rotate()`, angles are signed, and refer to a direct coordinate system (i.e. positive rotations are counter-clockwise).

+`Vector2.angle` is guaranteed to produce an angle between -180° and 180°.

 ### normalize()

 Return the normalized `Vector2` for the given `Vector2`.